pingforhelp/BCA/Docs/Computer Sci/C.md

 # Tokens-variables and keywords and identifiers, constants and Data types, Rules for constructing variables

 # Keywords
+ :

+(1) **Key words** : key words have standard, pre-defined meanings in 'c'

+* This keywords can be used only for there intended purpose.
+* Key words are an essential part of a language definition.
+* They implement & specific features of the language
+* Every 'c' word is classified as either a key word or an identified
+* A key word is a sequence of characters..
+Note: that the key words are all lower case
+* These keywords also called "reserved words".
+*   keywords of the words whose meaning has already been explained to the 'c' compiled and they meaning can be change.
 * Keywords *can not* be used as user defined variables
 * There are 32 keywords available in 'C':
 | S.No. | Keywords |